Thaumatized/Thaumatized/README.md

 Anyways, here's the basics of me;

-I am working in IT for Sporttikone.
+I am working in as a junior software engineer for SADE Innovations.

 I have three websites, one of which is actually in a usable state and the two others just waiting for me to have more time in my hands.
 "https://thaumatek.fi"